Indian coconut ladoo

 - It can also be rolled in grated coconut after moulding.

 To make Indian Coconut Ladoo:

-1 1/4 cup freshly grated coconut 2 cups warm milk 1 cup sugar 1/4 teaspoon cardamom powder or 4-5 pieces whole or crushed.(see below) some nuts or fruits
+1 1/4 cup freshly grated coconut 2 cups warm milk 1 cup sugar 1/4 teaspoon cardamom powder or 4-5 pieces whole or crushed.(see below for alternatives) some nuts or fruits

 Put warm milk and sugar in a blender and mix on high speed till well blended.

 Put the grated coconut in a saucepan or frying pan, add the milk/sugar mix.